ken107/databind-js/README.md

 #### View Components
-In general a view component is a template backed by a class that acts as its code behind.
+In general a view component (or simply _view_) is a template backed by a class that acts as its controller/code-behind.
 There are different ways to implement view components, the following is just one way.
-Suppose your templates and code-behind are defined in components.html and components.js:
+Suppose your templates and controllers are defined in components.html and components.js:
 ```html
 //components.html
 <div data-class="TodoList">